eagomezc/Machine_Learning_DMARD_in_RA_patients/README.md

 The scripts are:

-**1_classyfire_(SVM_models).R**: Using a training dataset, this script creates the machine learning models used to predict the response to DMARD treatment in rheumatoid arthiritis patient.
+**1_classyfire_(SVM_models).R**: Using a training dataset, this script creates the machine learning models used to predict the response to DMARD treatment in rheumatoid arthritis patient.
 The script works with the package **classyfire** that uses support vector machine and bootstrapping for the model creation.
 It also uses the a validation cohort to validate the models and estimate the MCC value.

-**2_randomForest_(RF_models).R**: Using a training dataset, this script creates the machine learning models used to predict the response to DMARD treatment in rheumatoid arthiritis patient.
+**2_randomForest_(RF_models).R**: Using a training dataset, this script creates the machine learning models used to predict the response to DMARD treatment in rheumatoid arthritis patient.
 The script works with the package **randomForest** that uses random forests and bootstrapping for the model creation.
 Besides that, estimate the **importance** of each lipid mediator in the improvement of the model's accuracy.
-Finally, it also uses the a validation cohort to validate the models and estimate the MCC value.
+Finally, it also uses the validation cohort to validate the models and estimate the MCC value.

-**3_DGE_analysis_(Edge_R).R**: Using RNA-seq raw read counts, this scripts performs differential gene expression analysis using the package **Edge R**, that uses the quasi-likelihood method to identify differences in the expression levels of specific genes between the DMARD responder and Non Responder rheumatoid arthiritis patients.
+**3_DGE_analysis_(Edge_R).R**: Using RNA-seq raw read counts, this scripts performs differential gene expression analysis using the package **Edge R**, that uses the quasi-likelihood method to identify differences in the expression levels of specific genes between the DMARD responder and Non Responder rheumatoid arthritis patients.
 It also creates violin plots as a way to visualize the different gene expression levels.

 More details of how the scripts works can be seen in the comments of each script.